A Review of our Emerald Princess Cruise of Alaska’s Inside Passage

 There was plenty of time to relax and we found the library full of books and games.
 Keeping with the Alaska theme, Libby Riddles, the first woman to win the Iditarod, a 1,000 miles dog sled race across Alaska, was one of the speakers on board the ship.

-To get us in the mood for our upcoming British Rock Tour through England we went to the British Invasion Music Trivia!
+To get us in the mood for our upcoming British Rock Tour in London we went to the British Invasion Music Trivia!
 Stay tuned for more on the tour to come!

 We were amazed how many extended family groups were cruising together.
 In our group three generations were traveling together and we all enjoyed it!